manuelf45/react-native-calendar-events/README.md

 ### Read-Only `requestPermissions` (_Android only_)

-⚠️ Note that to restrict to read-only usage on Android (iOS is always read/write) you will need to alter the included Android permissions as the `AndroidManifest.xml` is merged during the Android build.
+⚠️ Note that to restrict to read-only usage on Android you will need to alter the included Android permissions as the `AndroidManifest.xml` is merged during the Android build.

 You do that by altering your AndroidManifest.xml to "remove" the WRITE_CALENDAR permission with an entry like so: